mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

 # Selectors
 * provide the ability to do readiness selection, which enables multiplexed I/O
+    * I/O multiplexing is the capability to tell the kernel that we want to be notified if one or more I/O conditions are ready, like input is ready to be read
 * controls the selection process for the channels registered with it
 * simple analogy
     * each pneumatic tube (channel) is connected to a single teller station inside the bank